GhostxCyberSec/soc-lab-detection-project/README.md

 # SOC Brute Force Detection Lab (Wazuh SIEM)

-## Objective
+## Overview
-Demonstrate real-world SOC analyst skills including attack simulation, log analysis, and detection rule creation aligned with MITRE ATT&CK.
-Done by simulating a brute force attack against a Windows 11 system using Hydra from Kali Linux and detects the activity using Wazuh SIEM.
+This project simulates a brute force attack against a Windows 11 system using Hydra from Kali Linux and detects the activity using Wazuh SIEM.
+The goal is to demonstrate real-world SOC analyst skills including attack simulation, log analysis, and detection rule creation aligned with MITRE ATT&CK.

 ## Lab Environment
 - **Attacker**: Kali Linux VM